OmerSaricam/Affectra/README.md

 - The left panel shows the live camera feed with face detection and emotion labeling
 - The right panel displays statistics calculated from the stored emotion data:
+  - Total number of visitors (sessions)
   - Dominant emotion across all sessions
   - Average session duration
   - Distribution of emotions as percentages
+- Data Management section:
-- The "Refresh Statistics" button updates the statistics from the latest data
+  - "Refresh Statistics" button updates the statistics from the latest data
+  - "Clear All Data" button removes all stored emotion data (with confirmation)

 ## How It Works